|Nutrition Facts (per serving)|

 1 (1-ounce) package taco seasoning

-Prepare the chicken by rinsing thoroughly with cold water.
-Drain excess water from the inside cavity and pat dry.
+Prepare the chicken by rinsing thoroughly under cold water.
+Drain excess water from inside the cavity and pat dry with a paper towel.